-Each agency is required to maintain and report unlawful workplace harassment complaints through established grievance reporting mechanisms in the Personnel Management Information System (PMIS).
+Each agency is required to maintain and report unlawful workplace harassment complaints through established grievance reporting mechanisms in the BEACON reporting system or equivalent HR data collection system.

 In addition, if an unlawful workplace harassment complaint is settled between the grievant and the employing agency, the agency shall report to the Commission what disciplinary action and/or remedial action, if any, was taken by the agency.
 Disciplinary action, if appropriate, can be up to and including dismissal.